AndyFul/Hard_Configurator/WindowsHybridHardening/Readme.md

 When the SWH switch is ON, the below SRP and hardening setup is applied:
 1. PowerShell file scripts (like *.ps1) are blocked and PowerShell CMDLines works restricted by Constrained Language Mode.
 2. By default, SRP in the SWH setup allows EXE, DLL, and MSI files.
 Other files with active content (unsafe files) are allowed only in %WinDir%, %ProgramFiles%, and %ProgramFiles(x86)%.
 The locations outside these folders belong to the SRP UserSpace, where unsafe files are blocked by default.
 The SRP UserSpace is larger than the WDAC UserSpace.
 The unsafe files are recognized mostly by the file extensions.
-These extensions can be added/removed via the Menu:
-Menu >> SRP file types
+These extensions can be added/removed via the application menu: Menu >> SRP file types
 3. The %WinDir%  folder (usually c:\Windows) is hardened by adding the writable subfolders to UserSpace.
 4. SRP is configured to block also local Administrators.
 5. The shortcuts are blocked in UserSpace by default, except for some standard locations like Desktop or Menu Start.
 If necessary, shortcuts in non-standard locations can be
-6. whitelisted:
-Whitelist (blue button) >>  Whitelist By Path >> Add Path*Wildcards
+   whitelisted: Whitelist (blue button) >>  Whitelist By Path >> Add Path*Wildcards
 7. SRP in SWH is configured to allow EXE and MSI files, but they are still blocked when the user tries to run them directly from archiver or email client applications.
 8. Remote Access is blocked.
 9. Protocol SMBv1 is blocked.